SmarterCare PPO Plan

 - Immunizations;

 - Home health care expenses when the charge is made by a home health care agency, the care is given under a home health care plan, and the care is given to a person in his or her home for part-time or intermittent care by an R.N. (or L.P.N. when an R.N. is not available); part-time or intermittent home health aide patient care services; and physical, occupational and speech therapy.
-There is a maximum of 100 visits covered in a plan year and a visit equates to up to four hours by a home health aide;
+There is a maximum of 100 visits covered in a plan year, up to 3 visits per day, and a visit equates to up to four hours by a home health aide;

 - Hospice care expenses at an inpatient facility or outpatient care.
 Outpatient hospice care is covered for part-time or intermittent care by an R.N. (or L.P.N. when an R.N. isn't available) up to eight hours a day, medical social services under the direction of a physician, psychological and dietary counseling, consultation or case management services by a physician, and physical and occupational therapy.
 This includes charges for bereavement counseling if it is given to the person's immediate family, is given during three months following the person's death, and is directly related to the person's death;